Strategies for Getting Men Involved

 - Marketing Messages for Men – How to think about the language, images, and graphic choices that appeal to rather than repel men.

-- Male Literate Organizations – What are the attributes of a mentoring organization that say, “We get men”?
+- Male Literate Organizations – What are the attributes of a mentoring organization that can really say, “We get men”?

 - Where To Find Good Men – Some fresh ideas about where to find potential male mentors.